jtuyen/qmk_kyria/README.md

   - Homerow modifers to further compact more keys into a layer
 - Mod-Tap
   - Heavy usage of compacting modifier keys into one key to minimize weird hand movements of holding down keys
+  - An extra space key on the left side of the keyboard as sometimes I would like to preview files in Finder while my hand is on the mouse
 - Modifiers
   - Similar reasons when using mod-tap features
 - Insomnia mode